-- Appointing one or more competent persons to lead on school security the school's competent person is the site manager. - Establishing relationships with local security networks and working with the police, LA and others in the wider community to gather and share security-related intelligence. - Ensuring that all staff members are aware of the procedures set out within this policy and are provided with the required training. - Informing parents, pupils, visitors and contractors of the school's security procedures. - Establishing a system for reporting, recording and managing breaches of this policy. - Budgeting for security measures effectively. - Ensuring that security is taken into account when considering any proposed changes to the school premises. - Undertaking necessary security risk assessments in conjunction with the governing board. - Reporting any crimes to the police. - Reporting security incidents to the police or emergency services where appropriate. - Conducting a Security Risk Assessment in collaboration with the site manager and governing board on an annual basis.
+• Appointing one or more competent persons to lead on school security - the school's competent person is the site manager.

+- Establishing relationships with local security networks and working with the police, LA and others in the wider community to gather and share security-related intelligence. - Ensuring that all staff members are aware of the procedures set out within this policy and are provided with the required training. - Informing parents, pupils, visitors and contractors of the school's security procedures. - Establishing a system for reporting, recording and managing breaches of this policy. - Budgeting for security measures effectively. - Ensuring that security is taken into account when considering any proposed changes to the school premises. - Undertaking necessary security risk assessments in conjunction with the governing board. - Reporting any crimes to the police. - Reporting security incidents to the police or emergency services where appropriate. - Conducting a Security Risk Assessment in collaboration with the site manager and governing board on an annual basis. - Promoting the safety and wellbeing of pupils and staff.